raysapida/Mini-Hackathon-Project/README.md

 ![SentiMail landingpage](/screenshots/landing_page_email.png "SentiMail landing page with draft e-mail")

 Once the user clicks 'Analyze', the content is analyzed and key insights are displayed:
--A User can view the Read Time.
+- A User can view the Read Time.
--A User can view the Top 5 Words.
+- A User can view the Top 5 Words.
--A User can analyze the Sentiment of the Text, displaying emotions such as Anger, Sadness, Joy, etc.
+- A User can analyze the Sentiment of the Text, displaying emotions such as Anger, Sadness, Joy, etc.
--A User can analyze the Tone of the Test.
+- A User can analyze the Tone of the Test.
--A User can be given Suggestions based on the context.
+- A User can be given Suggestions based on the context.

 ![SentiMail results](/screenshots/results.png "SentiMail results")